canonical/ubuntu-packaging-guide/introduction-to-ubuntu-development.rst

 because Ubuntu relies on changes that are done in other projects.
 That is why contributors to Ubuntu constantly stay in touch.
 Most teams or projects use dedicated mailing lists to avoid too much unrelated noise.
-For more immediate coordination, developers and contributers use Internet Relay Chat (IRC).
+For more immediate coordination, developers and contributors use Internet Relay Chat (IRC).
 All discussions are open and public.

 Another important tool regarding communication is bug reports.
 Whenever a